lavafeld/magma-guide/docs/guide/osint-sources.md

 ## Looking glasses

+A looking glass is a publicly accessible (route) server that allows you to perform various networking tests (such as `ping`, `traceroute` and `BGP` route view) to a specific destination or network.
+This information can help to troubleshoot routing problems and detect network connectivity issues that may be a result of network blocking.

-- [Looking.house](https://looking.house/) - 166 Looking Glass points from 87
+- [Looking.house](https://looking.house/) - Looking Glass points from various
-  companies in 36 countries.
+  companies and countries.
+- [LookingGlass.Org](https://lookinglass.org/) - A collection of looking glass
+  services around the world from different countries, ISPs and IXs.

 ## Network diagnostic tools